WP-for-Church/Sermon-Manager/readme.txt

 == Changelog ==
 = 2.6 =
 * Fix PHP warning regarding sorting
+* Fix Taxonomy images not working on initial plugin install (and sometimes for existing ones as well - needs plugin re-activation)
 * Add more filters to the shortcode

 = 2.5.2 =